wernsey/d.awk/README.md

 ## TODO

-Things I'd like to add in the future:
+Things I'd like to add/fix in the future:

 - `wrap.awk` adds too much whitespace to code blocks...
 - [ ] It is known to not work with versions of **mawk** prior to 1.3.4  \